platipusica/jampy-exe/README.md

 To run this EXE
 --------------------

 Just download and double click on it.
 It is safe.
-Visit the Application by pointing Web browser to localhost:8080
+Visit the Application by pointing the Web browser to localhost:8080

+It is more or less the same Application as in here: https://jampyapp.pythonanywhere.com/

+With added "Data pump" to specifically demonstrate the speed of Jam.py platform.

 How to package any Jam.py Application
 --------------------------------------